JustBru00/EpicRealm-Bugs/README.md

 # EpicRealm-Bugs
-A bug tracker for EpicRealm
+A bug tracker for the EpicRealm network.
+Feel free to post suggestions or bugs that you find.